-The Maryland Department of Transportation's Maryland Transit Administration (MTA) is implementing a business-like approach to managing and delivering safe, efficient and reliable transit service across Maryland with world-class customer service.
+The Maryland Department of Transportation's Maryland Transit Administration (MDOT MTA) is implementing a business-like approach to managing and delivering safe, efficient and reliable transit service across Maryland with world-class customer service.
 One way we are driving toward this vision is by measuring key performance indicators to ensure accountability for results.
-There are three key metrics addressed on this web page along with their respective goals and improvement plans.
-Those three metrics are:
+Those metrics are:

-The MTA measures the number of rides it provides in a metric called ‘Ridership.’
-This metric is important because it allows the MTA to understand how decisions and actions impact ridership levels.
-This data enables the MTA to effectively make changes based on demand for our service, such as connecting riders to a new job center.
+MDOT MTA measures the number of rides it provides in a metric called "Ridership."
+This metric is important because it allows the agency to understand how decisions and actions impact ridership levels.
+This data enables MDOT MTA to effectively make changes based on demand for our service, such as connecting riders to a new job center.

-The local bus system has experienced multiple years of ridership growth with numbers ranging from 18 million to 20 million rides a quarter.
-The second quarter of Fiscal Year 2015 (October 2014 through December 2014) stands as a high watermark with roughly 6.8 million rides.
+The local bus system has experienced multiple months of ridership growth with numbers ranging from 5 million to 6 million rides per month.
+June 2016 stands as a high watermark with roughly 6.8 million rides.
 Ridership has increased steadily throughout 2018 with decreases in the summer months when schools were on break.

 Ridership Goal: Improve existing service to help increase ridership on all MTA modes.